QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item To the best of our knowledge, we are the first to both identify dynamic quantization as a novel threat vector and propose an adversarial attack that exploits the availability of quantized models. \item We design a stealthy attack that preserves the model's original classification. \item We conduct a comprehensive evaluation on various configurations, examining different modalities and model tasks, reusable perturbations, transferability, and the use of ensembles. \item We present various countermeasures that can be employed to mitigate the threat posed by our attack. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item To the best of our knowledge, we are the first to identify dynamic quantization as a novel threat vector and propose an attack exploiting the availability of quantized models. \item We design a stealthy attack that preserves the model's original classification. \item We conduct a comprehensive evaluation on various configurations, examining different modalities and tasks, reusable perturbations, transferability, and ensembles. \item We shed light on the vulnerabilities and provide key insights into the security implications associated with the transformer architecture. \item We present various countermeasures that can be employed to mitigate the threat posed by our attack. \end{itemize}